Windows Media Audio: Windows Media Audio Lossless

 As part of the Windows Media 9 series, Microsoft introduced Windows Media Audio Lossless in early 2003, a lossless audio format sharing the .wma file extension as its lossy counterparts.
 It is designed to store a digital audio stream (such as a CD-Audio track) at some fraction of the original.
 Each sample in a channel can be encoded at up to 24 bits, at a rate of 96 KHz, with up to 6 discrete channels (for 5.1 surround sound).
 The container is also said to have dynamic range compression control.
 Like WMA Pro, the WMA Lossless decoder can perform downmixing when capable audio hardware is not present.
 While the details of the format have never been publicly documented, it has been reverse-engineered for use on non-Microsoft platforms by the open source FFmpeg project.
-Only 16-bit WMA files are supported as of 2012.

 Designed for archival purposes, it competed with ATRAC Advanced Lossless, Dolby TrueHD, DTS-HD Master Audio, Shorten, Monkey's Audio, FLAC, Apple Lossless, and WavPack.
 Since late 2011, the last three have the advantage of having open source encoders, no licensing costs, and availability on nearly any operating system.
 The typical compression ratio for music varies between 1.7:1 and 3:1.
 It compresses an audio CD to a range of 206 to 411 MB, at bit rates of 470 to 940 kbit/s.

 Like WMA Standard, WMA Lossless was adopted by a few online distribution stores in the mid-2000s.
 Hardware support for the codec became available on the first-party Zune 4, 8, 30, 80, 120 (with firmware version 2.2 or later), and HD portable media players and the Xbox 360.
 Third-party support emerged in the Cowon A3, Cowon S9, Bang & Olufsen Serenata, Sony Walkman NWZ-A and NWZ-S series, Toshiba Gigabeat S and V models, Toshiba T-400, the Meizu M3, and Best Buy-exclusive Insignia NS-DV, Pilot, and Sport music players.
 The Logitech Squeezebox Touch was also updated to support the format natively; previously it was added through transcoding.
 Windows Mobile-powered devices with Windows Media Player 10 Mobile, and Windows Phone (version 8 and above) also included playback support for the format.